-PROPOSAL TO APPROVE THE UNIVERSAL FOREST PRODUCTS, INC. LONG-TERM STOCK INCENTIVE PLAN
+PROPOSAL TO APPROVE THE UNIVERSAL FOREST PRODUCTS, INC. 1999 LONG TERM STOCK INCENTIVE PLAN

-On January 22, 1997, the Board of Directors adopted the Universal Forest Products, Inc. Long-Term Stock Incentive Plan (the "Plan"), subject to approval by the Company's shareholders.
-If approved, the Plan will succeed the Company's 1994 Employee Stock Option Plan.
+On January 20, 1999, the Board of Directors adopted the Universal Forest Products, Inc. 1999 Long Term Stock Incentive Plan (the "Plan"), subject to approval by the Company's shareholders.
+If approved, the Plan will succeed the Company's 1997 Long Term Stock Incentive Plan; as of March 1, 1999, 406,029 shares are still available for issue under that plan.
 The following summary of the Plan is subject to the specific provisions contained in the complete text of the Plan set forth in Appendix A to this Proxy Statement.

-PURPOSE.
+Purpose.
 The purpose of the Plan is to promote the long-term success of the Company for the benefit of its shareholders through stock-based compensation, by aligning the personal interests of the Company's key employees with those of its shareholders.
 The Plan is designed to allow key employees to participate in the Company's future, as well as to enable the Company to attract, retain, and reward such employees.

-ADMINISTRATION.
-The Plan will be administered by a committee designated by the Board of Directors (the "Committee"), composed of two or more "Nonemployee Directors" within the meaning of Rule 16b-3 of the General Rules and Regulations under the Securities and Exchange Act of 1934, as amended.
+Administration.
+The Plan will be administered by the Compensation Committee as designated by the Board of Directors (the "Committee"), composed of two or more "Nonemployee Directors" within the meaning of Rule 16b-3 of the General Rules and Regulations under the Securities Exchange Act of 1934, as amended.
 Subject to the Company's Articles of Incorporation, Bylaws, and the provisions of the Plan, the Committee has the authority to select key employees to whom Awards may be awarded; the type of Awards (or combination thereof) to be granted; the number of shares of Common Stock to be covered by each Award; and the terms and conditions of any Award, such as conditions of forfeiture, transfer restrictions, and vesting requirements.

-The Plan provides for the granting of a variety of stock-based Awards, described in more detail below, such as Stock Options, including Incentive Stock Options, as defined in Section 422 of the Internal Revenue Code of 1986, as amended (the "Code"), Reload Options, Stock Appreciation Rights,

-Restricted Stock, Performance Shares, and other Stock-Based Awards.
-The term of the Plan is ten (10) years; no Awards may be granted under the Plan after January 1, 2007.
-The closing sale price of the Company's Common Stock as quoted in the Nasdaq National Market on March 3, 1997, was \$14.125 per share.
+The Plan provides for the granting of a variety of stock-based Awards, described in more detail below, such as Stock Options, including Incentive Stock Options, as defined in Section 422 of the Internal Revenue Code of 1986, as amended (the "Code"), Reload Options, Stock Appreciation Rights, Restricted Stock, Performance Shares, and other Stock-Based Awards.
+The term of the Plan is ten (10) years; no Awards may be granted under the Plan after January 31, 2009.
+The closing sale price of the Company's Common Stock as quoted in the Nasdaq National Market on March 1, 1999, was \$20.125 per share.
+No Awards have been granted under the Plan as of the date of this Proxy Statement.

-TYPES OF AWARDS.
-The following types of Awards may be granted under the Plan :
+Types of Awards.
+The following types of Awards may be granted under the Plan: